-- Status of non-tenure track faculty members: We will work with USC Provost Office on key non-tenure track policies including revision of promotion policies. - Small size of the graduate program: We are rebuilding the PhD in pharmaceutical outcomes and plan to increase involvement in integrated biomedical graduate program at USC - Insufficient financial resources to support teaching and research activity.
+- Inadequate and insufficient space for faculty and graduate student offices, courses, laboratory research, and centers.
+Need more and improved space for active learning activities.
+The vision and mission of the college has changed dramatically since initial space allocation for college of pharmacy (1976). - Quality and reliability of distance education classrooms.
+Classroom facilities and network transmission have been unreliable.
+We have implemented an electronic examination and audience response systems this year. - Status of non-tenure track faculty members: We will work with USC Provost Office on key non-tenure track policies including revision of promotion policies. - Small size of the graduate program: We are working to rebuild the PhD in pharmaceutical outcomes and plan to increase involvement in integrated biomedical graduate program at USC - Insufficient financial resources to support teaching and research activity.
 Lack of recurring revenue source to enhance and expand infrastructure to support the mission of the college.
+The college for many, many, years generates more revenue (tuition/fees, grants, state appropriations, philanthropy, etc.) than it receives to operate the college.
+This affects our ability to recruit top students, faculty, staff and compete with other schools.
 Work with Provost's office to secure additional funding. - Diversity: At present, about 12% of the student body and only 2 of 75 faculty members are from underrepresented minority groups.
 The College has been implementing a Diversity Plan and needs to develop a plan to more effectively recruit URM faculty members.
+New Dean will appoint an Associate Dean for Diversity/Inclusion.